huggingface/transformers/docs/source/main_classes/tokenizer.rst

 Tokenizer
 ----------------------------------------------------

 A tokenizer is in charge of preparing the inputs for a model.
-The library comprise tokenizers for all the models.
+The library contains tokenizers for all the models.
 Most of the tokenizers are available in two flavors: a full python implementation and a "Fast" implementation based on the Rust library `tokenizers <https://github.com/huggingface/tokenizers>`__.
 The "Fast" implementations allows: